Xander-Crocker/DAT602_TileWars_XanderC/README.md

 # DAT602_TileWars_XanderC_2023

-This is a tile based game created useing C# and MySQL
+This is a tile based game created using C# and MySQL

 Game Objective:
 The objective of the game is to gather more items than your opponent.
 Each item